dervinism/minis/README.md

 On Linux open your terminal and type in ```dmesg | grep "DMI:" | cut -c "6-" | cut -d "," -f "2"```

-**Installation instructions**\
+**Installation instructions: Standalone desktop app**\
 When you get hold of the fully functional software, you can install the standalone version of the software by running the installer inside minisStandalone folder.
 Simply follow the installer instructions.
 Uninstall the minis the same way you unistall any other regular app.

+**Installation instructions: Matlab packaged app**\
 In order to install minis as a Matlab packaged app, double click minisMatlab.mlappinstall inside minisMatlab folder and follow instructions inside Matlab.
 To uninstall, navigate to Matlab Apps section, right-click minisMatlab under MY APPS subsection, and uninstall it.

+**Installation instructions: Python package on Windows**\
-If you intend to use minis as a Python package, navigate to the minisPy folder and install the setup.py file (follow the instructions outlined inside the GettingStarted.html file; make sure you install Matlab R2020a Runtime before you complete the rest of the installation steps).
+Navigate to the minisPy folder and install the setup.py file (follow the instructions outlined inside the GettingStarted.html file; make sure you install Matlab R2022a Runtime before you complete the rest of the installation steps).
 Prior to installing minisPy package you have to make sure that all required Python package dependencies are also installed.
 These are:\
-python=3.7\
+python=3.9\
 matlab\
 pyabf

-If you run Python on Anaconda, you can install minisPy in a separate environment by following these steps.
-First, install Matlab R2020a Runtime.
-Then execute the rest of the commands below in the terminal (Anaconda terminal if on Windows)
+Execute the commands below in the terminal
 ```
-conda create --name minis-env python=3.7
-conda activate minis-env
 pip install matlab
 pip install pyabf
 cd minisPy
 python setup.py install
 ```

+**Installation instructions: Python package on Linux**\
+Will be updated soon.

+**Installation instructions: Python package on macOS**\
+Will be updated soon.

 Software user documentation file [minis_documentation.pdf](https://github.com/dervinism/minis/blob/main/minis_documentation.pdf) is available for a detailed explanation of how to use the software graphical user interface.
 Examples on how to use programming interfaces in Matlab and Python are given in [testMatlab.m](https://github.com/dervinism/minis/blob/main/testMatlab.m), [testMatlab_preload.m](https://github.com/dervinism/minis/blob/main/testMatlab_preload.m), [testPython.py](https://github.com/dervinism/minis/blob/main/testPython.py), and [testPython_preload.py](https://github.com/dervinism/minis/blob/main/testPython_preload.py) files.